DVT Warning Signs: When Blood Clots Become Dangerous

 Emergency Signs (Pulmonary Embolism):

-If you experience these symptoms, seek emergency care immediately.
+If you experience these symptoms, call Kuwait emergency services on 112 or go to the nearest emergency department immediately.

 Who Is at Risk?